Driving and the law

 Driving with vertigo

-There are legal obligations which apply to those who suffer from or develop sudden attacks of unprovoked or unprecipitated disabling giddiness, (e.g. Ménière’s disease or labyrinthine disorder), and wish to continue driving.
-You are required by law to inform the Driver and Vehicle Licensing Agency in Swansea, as well as the company which insures any vehicle you drive of your condition.
+There are legal obligations which apply to those who suffer from, or develop, sudden attacks of unprovoked or unprecipitated disabling giddiness, such as Ménière’s disease or labyrinthine disorder, and wish to continue driving.
+You are required by law to inform the Driver and Vehicle Licensing Agency (DVLA), as well as the company which insures any vehicle you drive of your condition.
+Visit the GOV.UK website for information on Vertigo and Driving (external website).
 Providing your condition does not give rise to ‘sudden and disabling attacks of vertigo’ and you comply with the law by notifying the DVLA and your insurer, then only limited changes are likely to occur to affect your driving.

 Informing the DVLA

 If you already hold a driving licence you should complete the DVLA form “Medical Fitness to Drive”.
 You will be required to give the DVLA permission for their medical advisor to obtain reports on your condition from your doctor/specialist.
 The form is available online at: www.gov.uk/dizziness-and-driving.
 Completed forms should be sent to Drivers Medical Group, DVLA, Swansea SA99 1DF.
-Forms can also be faxed: 0845 850 0095 or emailed: email@example.com.
-If you are applying for a licence for the first time, leaflet D100 What you need to know about Driving Licences is available from most Post Offices.
-It includes Form D1.
-You should complete the medical section of this form.
+Visit the GOV.UK website (external link) for other ways to contact the DVLA: https://www.gov.uk/contact-the-dvla/y/driving-and-medical-issues.

 Will my driving licence be affected?